 - Limit sitting to 30 minutes at a time, no more than 4 times a day.
 Sitting for long periods will tend to make your back sore.

-- Limit lifting up to 20 pounds (maximum).
+- Limit lifting to no more than 20 pounds.

 - Use your lumbar corset/brace.